chuanqisun/spacemouse-anywhere/README.md

 - **Walk mode**: use SpaceMouse to manipulate camera and look around.
 - **Object mode**: use SpaceMouse to manipulate selected object, independent of other objects in the scene.
 - **Button binding**: bind SpaceMouse buttons to commands in SketchUp.
-- **6-DOF**: Add support for rolling left/right and gravity suspension
+- **6-DOF**: add support for rolling left/right and gravity suspension.
+- **Generic joystick**: use XBox Gamepad or other USB Joystick to control SketchUp

 ## Disclaimer